Arizona Medical Waste Savings

 Pollution, Water, and Personal Responsibility

 The Arizona Republic newspaper reported in in May of 2016 that “The U.S. Environmental Protection Agency recently recommended that water systems enforce stricter limits on the compounds, citing links to cancer, liver and immune problems and more.
-The toxicants are also linked to developmental issues for fetuses and breastfed infants.”
+The toxicants are also linked to developmental issues for fetuses and breastfed infan

-60 water systems in Arizona were contaminated with these chemicals that are produced from mostly manufacturing plants.
+60 water systems in Arizona were contaminated with these chemicals that are produced from mostly manufacturing plants

 The point is, pollution happens in Arizona.
-Weather it’s Phoenix, Tucson, Mesa, or even Skull Valley, somebody is going to improperly dispose of some waste that will inevitably make its way into the water system and local wildlife.
+Whether it’s Phoenix, Tucson, Mesa, or even Skull Valley, somebody is going to improperly dispose of some waste that will inevitably make its way into the water system and local wildlife.

 Medical Waste Pollution – How It’s Different